- Wide Open 10 – National Juried Art Show. The Brooklyn Waterfront Artists Coalition (BWAC). Brooklyn, NY, USA. 2019.

 - Biennial 2019 at the Venice Biennale.
 The Biennial Project (online).
 2019.

 - Small Format Juried Exhibit.
-(Award Winner).
-National Collage Society / Western Colorado Center for the Arts.
+National Collage Society.
 Grand Junction, CO, USA.
 2019.

 - 4th Annual International Artist’s Choice Art Exhibition.
 Fusion Art (online).
 2019.